Skip to main content

 Conditions for Force Exercising

-Any position with a long leg in Panoptic may become force exercisable.
+Any position with a long leg in Panoptic may be force exercised.
 Anyone, not just the seller, may initiate the force exercise for a fee.
 It may not be strategic to randomly force exercise options; instead, traders should force exercise positions that have bought up their previously sold position.

-A position with at least one out-of-range long leg may be force exercised for a fee.
-The farther the position is from the money, the cheaper it is to force exercise the option.
+A position with at least one long leg may be force exercised for a fee.
+Positions where all legs are out-of-range are cheaper to force exercise.

 Sometimes closing a position may require a chain of multiple force exercises.
 For instance, Alice might need to force exercise Charlie's position, who has bought Bob's position, who in turn has bought Alice’s position.
 Essentially, you may need to force exercise any long positions that are preventing you from closing your position, along with any other positions that are preventing you from force exercising.